bluebrown/cloud-vim/README.md

 ## Connection over ssh
-Once you have a container of this immage somewhere deployed, you can ssh into it to code from anywhere!
+Once you have an instance of this image run and started the openssh-server, you can ssh into it to code from anywhere!

 ### Run Example
 ```